 duplicate a JO

 , the ‘Duplicate’ Option creates a new JO which is prefilled with all information from the originating OP.
-You can then edit this information, rename the JO and save it.
+You can then edit this information, rename the JO and save it as a different job offer.
 This new JO is owned by you, so you can later make modifications to it.

 To